Red Baron (TV series): Characters

 The pilot of "Red Baron".
 He basically enters the Metal Fight to be its champion.
 He sometimes butts heads with Shôko and Robby.
 He has a secret crush on Shôko.
 When the 2 first met, Ken thought Shôko was a boy, to which she revealed her face to him and kicked him between the legs in episode one of the series.
 He tends to act silly most of the time, but when the situation calls for it, he can act in a serious and logical manner.
 In battle he is a great strategist, being able to see through his enemies techniques and reveal their weak spots.
 A highly skilled martial artist, he trained in Muay Thai alongside Shadow since childhood, developing an early rivalry with him.
 Finally, one of his most common traits when fighting is that he is never willing to give up, even when having sustained grievous injuries (such as when Kômei tore off one of Red Baron's arms, or when Shadow ripped of some sort of cooling device out of Red Baron's chest); however, it is due to this fighting spirit that he is also able to win his most difficult fights (being able to use his spiritual energy to give the Red Baron a great power boost).
 His true name may not be Ken Kurenai, due to the fact that when meeting Kumano in the first episode, he looks at a bunch of roses before saying his name (Kurenai being the Japanese descriptive word for "crimson", and Ken taking some time before coming up with the name).
-(His name is translated as "Ken de la Rosa" in the Spanish version.)
+(His name is translated as "Kent de la Rosa" in the Spanish version, and "Kent Flores" in the Portuguese version.)